Politics, Race, Religion: What Really Divides Americans?

 But in the real world, these identities overlap, intersect and compete with each other in poorly understood ways.
 Would a college-educated Republican feel she had more in common with a fellow Republican with a high-school education, or a Democrat with a college degree?
 Does a Black Christian feel more affinity with a white Christian or a Black atheist?

 A group of researchers set out to find the answers to these questions in a new study shared exclusively with TIME.
 In a survey designed by George Mason University political scientist Justin Gest and conducted by the polling firm Ipsos, participants were presented with a series of pairs of hypothetical Americans.
 These imaginary people were described by their political affiliation—Republican, Democrat or Independent—as well as their race or ethnicity, religious affiliation, and several other characteristics (not including gender).
 For each pairing, participants were asked a simple question: With which of these two individuals, Person A or Person B, do you feel like you have more in common?
 Before we tell you the results, we’ve recreated this poll, in partnership with the researchers who designed the original survey, so that you can see how you would have scored.
-(This is merely a demonstration, so your answers never leave your device and are not recorded or used in further research.
-You can, however, choose to share your results on social media.)
+(This is merely a demonstration, so your answers never leave your device and are not recorded or used in further research.)

 In the original study, a representative sample of 3,500 Americans were polled in late October and early November of 2020, a period that spanned Election Day.
 After first sharing their own demographics and political leanings, participants were each presented with 10 of these types of pairings, which also noted whether the hypothetical individuals lived in urban, suburban or rural areas and whether or not they were born in the U.S.